sucheta90/book_my_events/README.md

 ## Future Implementation

-1. The Checkout page.
-2. The look of the theater on smaller screen has to be redesigned.
+1. The look of the theater on smaller screen has to be redesigned.
-3. Authorized users will be able to add events to the list, which will be sorted based on event dates.
+2. Authorized users will be able to add events to the list, which will be sorted based on event dates.
-4. Pie charts to show popularity of the event/ tickets sold till date (TBD).
+3. Pie charts to show popularity of the event/ tickets sold till date (TBD).
-5. The will be fetched using API instead of being hard coded.
+4. Implement sear bar and sort through events.